MINI Pro vs. Other Minions

 Below you can see how the filters affect the frequencies of the Dry line.

-The Tilt-EQ section of the circuit is placed after the compressor, just before the Mix control, which means it acts on the wet signal only.
-When mixing the dry unprocessed signal, with the wet, compressed and processed signal, the effect of the Tilt-EQ is washed out little by little, as you introduce more dry signal.
+The X-EQ section of the circuit is placed after the compressor, just before the Mix control, which means it acts on the wet signal only.
+When mixing the dry unprocessed signal, with the wet, compressed, and processed signal, the effect of the X-EQ is washed out little by little, as you introduce more dry signal.

-The Tilt-EQ on Stella has two frequency pivot points so that it will accommodate either bass (pivot at 330Hz, which corresponds to the higher note on the highest note of a 4 or 5 strings bass), or guitar (pivot at 1KHz, which corresponds to the highest note on a 20-fret guitar).
-At extreme setting (CC or CCW), there is a total difference of 12dB in between lows and highs.
-In the middle position of the Tilt-EQ knob, the frequencies are not affected.
-The Tilt-EQ section can be bypassed altogether by changing the position of a jumper inside the pedal.
+The X-EQ on Stella has two frequency pivot points so that it will accommodate either bass (pivot at 330Hz, which corresponds to the higher note on the highest note of a 4 or 5 strings bass), or guitar (pivot at 1KHz, which corresponds to the highest note on a 20-fret guitar).
+In extreme settings (CC or CCW), there is a total difference of 12dB in between lows and highs.
+In the middle position of the X-EQ knob, the frequencies are not affected.
+The X-EQ section can be bypassed altogether by changing the position of a jumper inside the pedal.

 The re-amplification of a weak signal – as the compressed signal is – is the main source for noise in compressors.
 Some compressors might be described as noisier than other, but the fact is they all introduce noise with amplification (the amount of noise is also dependent on amplification circuit, FET-based amplification being potentially a bit noisier; in CompIQ compressors, amplification takes place in the VCA).
 To correctly compare compressor’s noise, they must be set for the same exact amount of threshold, ratio and make-up gain, and be fed the same reference signal.
 Some manufacturers limit the Ratio of their compressors to 7:1 (Empress), or as low as 3:1 (Diamond) and those make for “very silent compressors”.
 Of course in this regard “silent compressor” has a subjective meaning, if it’s not a misleading statement.
 As far as CompIQ compressors go, keep in mind: